masterj122517/nvim/README.md

-I've been using neovim for almost 4 year i guess, it's really a big part in my developer's life
+I've been using neovim from 2020 i guess, it's really a big part in my developer's life
 however, i have made a lot of configurations during the time
 At first, i was following *The CW*'s configuration, within few days i feel not satisfied so i started my own configuration(using vimplug i guess back the day)